 I will be calling it a pork tenderloin until someone corrects me and then I will correct the post as well.

 I did not have a recipe to work on but I decided to make different stuffings with the ingredients I had at home.
-If this is a main course, you will be needing a tenderloin per person.
-If it is for a buffet, each tenderloin can be cut into 4 – 5 slices, depending on the size.

-I always work with the ingredients I have at home, so I remembered I had some leftover spinach when I made the spanakopitakia , so I prepared a spinach filling and the other ingredients I had were garlicky tsakistes olives, halloumi, smoked turkey, feta, there are always frozen bell peppers in my deep freezer and prunes.
+I always work with the ingredients I have at home, so I remembered I had some leftover spinach when I made the spanakopitakia , so I prepared one with a spinach filling and the other ingredients I had were garlicky tsakistes olives, halloumi, smoked turkey, feta, there are always frozen bell peppers in my deep freezer and prunes.

 Filling # 1: